 Getting there: Travel to and around the Mad River Valley is easy thanks to Amtrak and the Mad Bus.
 From New York City, take Amtrak’s Vermonter line to Waterbury, and then hire a taxi service, such as C & L, to get into the Valley.
 The Mad Bus is a free shuttle service that stops at various points around the Valley during the winter months.

 Vernon, New Jersey

 If Vernon doesn’t ring a bell, maybe Mountain Creek does.
-Located just an hour from the city, Mountain Creek is the closest ski resort and easiest to access via private shuttles.
+Located just an hour away, Mountain Creek is the closest ski resort to NYC and easiest to access via private shuttles.
 While it is convenient to do as a day trip, there are enough lodging and dining options associated with the resort to make a weekend out of it.
 If you want to treat yourself to slopeside lodging, check out The Appalachian, located at the base of Vernon Peak.
 Grab a burger and beer and enjoy the firepits at the German-style Biergarten for a more casual atmosphere, or check out the Hawk’s Nest for some locally-sourced cuisine in a more intimate atmosphere.